Retrievable Soyuz GVK spacecraft

 Although the original Progress cargo ship was designed as a one-way transport to be destroyed during the reentry into the Earth atmosphere, Russian designers looked at various schemes to give the vehicle the ability to return cargo back to Earth.
 The concept of the retrievable Progress spacecraft became known as GVK for Russian "gruzo-vozvrashaemy korabl" or the cargo-returning vehicle.

 One early effort to equip the Progress with a reentry capsule from its manned cousin, the Soyuz, was made around 1999.
 At the time, RKK Energia, the prime developer of the Soyuz and Progress, dusted off its plans dating back to mid-1980s, for bigger, better transport ships.

-The new Progress vehicle would be equipped with a reentry capsule borrowed from the Soyuz spacecraft and it would also sport a stretched cargo compartment.
+The new cargo vehicle would be equipped with a reentry capsule borrowed from the Soyuz spacecraft and it would also sport a stretched cargo compartment.
 The drum-shaped instrument module would be eliminated to save room for the propellant section.
 (164) The new design was sized for the proposed Yamal rocket, which could carry a larger payload than the existing Soyuz-U booster.
 However, as hopes for the new launcher fizzled in the funding crunch, so did the plans for its payloads including the enlarged Progress.

 Several years later, RKK Energia returned with a less ambitious concept of the prospective cargo ship, which would be based on the Soyuz TMA manned spacecraft and would fit into the existing version of the launcher.
 Its configuration was revealed at the International Astronautical Congress, which was held in Valencia, Spain, from Oct.
 2 to Oct.
 6, 2006.
 In an interview with RIA Novosti on November 10, 2006, head of RKK Energia Nikolai Sevastyanov said that the work on the vehicle was ongoing.
 As of January 2007, the organization was preparing to deliver a formal proposal for the development of the spacecraft to the Russian space agency, Roskosmos, according to Sevastyanov.

 RKK Energia used the upcoming retirement of NASA's Space Shuttle, then expected in 2010, as the main justification for the development of the new spacecraft.